laws-africa/laws-africa.github.io/_publications/best-practices-online-legislation.markdown

 <p class="lead">We've been focused on publishing African legal information for over three years and have compiled this collection of what we have learned about making online
 legislation user-friendly.</p>

+<p class="lead">We conduct ongoing user research to get feedback from our users.
+We'll update this document as our best practices evolve.</p>

 # Guiding Concepts